OfioNN/WaterAlarmClock/README.md

 | Buttons + / – / OK | 3 / 2 / 1 |
 | LED control | 0 |

-4. Print enclosure from `/stl/enclosure.stl`
+4. Print the enclosure using the STLs inside `/stl/`.

-5. Enjoy your water alarm 😄
+5. Power the ESP32-C3 + pump system and enjoy your water alarm 😄

 ---